sugarlabs/sugar-docs/README.md

 https://github.com/sugarlabs/sugar/blob/master/README.md

-<h4> Sugar-toolkit-gtk3 </h4>
+#### Sugar-toolkit-gtk3

 The toolkit provides
 a set of widgets to build HIG compliant applications and interfaces to interact with system services like presence and the datastore.

-This contains examples, source files, necessary documentation files, graphics files and example for developers.
-Sugar-toolkit-gtk3 is targeted for developers.
+This contains examples, source files, necessary documentation files, graphics files and example for sugar developers and activity developers.
+Sugar-toolkit-gtk3 is targeted for sugar developers and activity developers both.

-More information about Sugar here :
+More information about Sugar-toolkit-gtk3  here :

 https://github.com/sugarlabs/sugar-toolkit-gtk3/blob/master/README

-<h4> www-sugarlabs (website) </h4>
+#### www-sugarlabs (website)

 This is for Sugar labs website.
-The files are old here.
-It contains layouts, image files, design, scripts for the website.
+It contains layouts, image files, design, scripts for the website. (https://www.sugarlabs.org/)

-More information about Sugar here :
+More information about www-sugarlabs here :

 https://github.com/sugarlabs/www-sugarlabs/blob/master/README.md

-<h4> sugar-build </h4>
+#### sugar-build

 sugar-build is a set of scripts to build sugar from sources.
 It contains necessary build files.
 You can use osbuild to build and run sugar.

-More information about Sugar here :
+More information about sugar-build  here :

 https://github.com/sugarlabs/sugar-build
 http://developer.sugarlabs.org/dev-environment.md.html